deutschebank/fluxnova-docs-manual/content/reference/deployment-descriptors/descriptors/bpm-platform-xml.md

 It is not available for the Wildfly subsystem implementation, because the subsystem implementation uses the JBoss specific `standalone.xml` to configure the platform.

-To specify the location, you have to provide an absolute path or an http/https url pointing to the `bpm-platform.xml` file, e.g., `/home/flowave/.flowave/bpm-platform.xml` or `http://flowave.finos.org/bpm-platform.xml`.
+To specify the location, you have to provide an absolute path or an http/https url pointing to the `bpm-platform.xml` file, e.g., `/home/fluxnova/.fluxnova/bpm-platform.xml` or `http://fluxnova.finos.org/bpm-platform.xml`.

-During startup of the flowave-bpm-platform, it tries to discover the location of the `bpm-platform.xml` file from the following sources, in the listed order:
+During startup of the fluxnova-bpm-platform, it tries to discover the location of the `bpm-platform.xml` file from the following sources, in the listed order:

 1. JNDI entry is available at `java:/comp/env/bpm-platform-xml`
 2. Environment variable `BPM_PLATFORM_XML` is set